Select language:

 ‘It’s good to know there is a place for carers to get help’.

-Being a young adult when diagnosed with blood cancer can throw a young person’s world into turmoil.
+Being a young – middle aged adult when diagnosed with blood cancer can throw a person’s world into turmoil.
 This is a time when independence is established and life responsibilities are growing.
-We understand that young adults often feel alone in this experience and seek connection with others in their age and stage of life ‘who just get it’.
-This group offers a space for young adults to chat about the issues and challenges that are relevant to them and along the way, help them in feeling more understood, less alone and better equipped to deal with life with blood cancer.
+We understand that you may feel alone in this experience and seek connection with others in their age and stage of life ‘who just get it’.
+This group offers a space to chat about the issues and challenges that are relevant to them and along the way, help them in feeling more understood, less alone and better equipped to deal with life with blood cancer.

 Men’s Online Support Group